 The same team extrapolated that figure globally.
 As a result, they estimated that there are between 437 million and 8.3 billion plastic straws on the world’s beaches and shores.
 That's a whole lot of straws.

-Unfortunately for the environment plastic straws do not biodegrade.
-Basically meaning that they do not decay naturally in a way that is not harmful.
+Unfortunately for the environment, plastic straws do not biodegrade and are difficult to recycle.
+Basically, meaning that they do not decay naturally in a way that is not harmful.
 This is a key factor affecting the environmental impact of plastic straws on marine life and our oceans.
-They do however degrade over time.
+They do, however, degrade over time.
 This means plastic straws break down into smaller particles.
 The resulting particles are named microplastics.

 That's not the end of it, however.
 In addition, harmful toxic chemicals are also leached into the environment as those nasty little plastics degrade.